pingcap/docs-cn/tidb-resource-control.md

 ## Limitations

-Currently, the resource control feature has the following limitations:

-* This feature only supports flow control and scheduling of read and write requests initiated by foreground clients.
-It does not support flow control and scheduling of background tasks such as DDL operations and auto analyze.
-* Resource control incurs additional scheduling overhead.
-Therefore, there might be a slight performance degradation when this feature is enabled.
+Resource control incurs additional scheduling overhead.
+Therefore, there might be a slight performance degradation (less than 5%) when this feature is enabled.

 ## What is Request Unit (RU)